bryce-carson/whyse/README.md

 additional files which are otherwise ignored.
 One of these is whs.pdf, which is a rendering of the source code from an earlier version of whyse retained only to show what a PDF should look like.

-# About
-The WEB Hypertext System[^2] implemented in Emacs Lisp for Norman Ramsey's Noweb[^1] rather than Knuth's Pascal-based WEB or the later CWEB.

-[^1]: Ramsey, Norman.
-Literate Programming Simplified.
-IEEE Software, 11(5):97–105, September 1994

-[^2]: Brown, M. and Bogdan D. Czejdo.
-“A Hypertext for Literate Programming.”
-International Conference on Computing and Information [1991]